 The transport assessment carried out by High Speed Two Limited has estimated that there will be a significant increase in traffic during construction, particularly HGVs.

-To reduce the impact on local people, subject to obtaining the necessary powers, High Speed Two Limited will design and build the Chipping Warden Relief Road before the main construction compound is fully operational.
+To reduce the impact on local people, High Speed Two Limited has designed, and are building, the Chipping Warden Relief Road before the main construction compound is fully operational.
 They have also agreed to use the relief road for construction traffic as far as possible.

 High Speed Two Limited will build the Relief Road in two stages.
-Stage 1 will extend from the A361 just north of Hogg End to a point north of Long Barrow but south of Stone House.
-The connection to the A361 will then be altered to suit the permanent road layout.
+Stage one will extend from the A361 just north of Hogg End to a point north of Long Barrow but south of Stone House.
+Stage two will see the connection to the A361 altered to suit the permanent road layout, once HS2 Ltd have built the cut and cover tunnel for their new railway.

 A plan of the proposed route that was published in the Environmental Statement can be downloaded below:

 Landscaping and appropriate noise mitigation will be considered as part of the detailed design process.

 Benefits of the scheme